Compute

 Changing a host group name

-2. On the Host Groups tab page, click the modification button in the Operation column of the row containing the target host group.
+2. In the host group list, click the modification button in the Operation column of the target host group.

 3. On the displayed dialog box, modify the information such as the host group name and custom identifier.